Learning to Deal with Death: 8 Strategies for Coping with Mortality

 by Kristal Borjas November 02, 2020 5 min read

 At the same time, the need to confront mortality and face death has never been more prevalent than this year, in light of the Covid-19 pandemic.
 The virus has taken mortality from the back of our minds and forced us to confront the realities of uncertainty and fear as we face the unknown.
-With the uncertain nature of the virus and those whose lives it takes, the challenge becomes learning to understand and accept mortality so that we don’t feel forced to live in fear or death.
+With the uncertain nature of the virus and those whose lives it takes, the challenge becomes coming to terms with death and learning to understand and accept mortality so that we don’t feel forced to live in fear of death.

 Regardless of whether it’s related to the coronavirus or not, here are 8 strategies to help you process and deal with mortality and death.